Subjects & Electives

 Course options include:

-McAuliffe International School offers Spanish, French and Mandarin in our World Languages program.
+McAuliffe International School offers Spanish and Mandarin in our World Languages program.
 Students choose their preferred language of study during our course selection process once they are enrolled and must be proficient in literacy and math to participate.
 In addition to gaining proficiency in another language, the courses aim to develop respect for other cultures and a lifelong interest in and enjoyment of language.

 Levels of study are as follows: